tatami-galaxy/speech-processing/reports/to_do.md

 - L0 theory

-- checkk distillation loss
+- check distillation loss

-- dims and heads zeroing but not mha, ffns
+- dims and heads zeroing but not mha, ffns  [1] -> prioritize getting sparsity first
-	- check mha, ffn masks
-	- check mha, ffn masks without distillation
+	- check mha, ffn masks with and without distillation
+		- what is the effect of mha and ffn masks?
 	- check sparsity calculation
+	- tune l0_temperature, reg_learning_rate
+	- enforce sparsity clusters

 - structured sparsity more without distillation at the cost of performance
 	- try layerwise distillation